Jakobeha/type-sitter/README.md

 ## Overview

-type-sitter is a library, CLI tool, and procedural-macro which generates type-safe wrappers for tree-sitter nodes from a tree-sitter grammar.
-These wrappers contain methods to access the node's fields and children, and nodes with subtypes are represented as `enum`s.
-The wrappers also encourage good practices by explicitly handling "error" and "extra" nodes, while also providing convenience methods like variant selectors and `flatten` to ease some of the verbosity.
+type-sitter is a library, CLI tool, and procedural-macro which generates type-safe wrappers for tree-sitter nodes from a [tree-sitter grammar](https://tree-sitter.github.io/tree-sitter/using-parsers#static-node-types), and queries from [tree-sitter query s-expressions](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).

+These wrappers contain methods to access the node's fields and children, and query's captures, as well as pattern-matching and selectors for union and supertype nodes.
+They even have documentation!
+The wrappers also encourage good practices by explicitly handling "error" and "extra" nodes, so you won't forget; but also provide convenience methods like [`unwrap2()`](https://docs.rs/type-sitter-lib/latest/type_sitter_lib/trait.NodeResultExtraOrExt.html#tymethod.unwrap2) and [`flatten()`](https://docs.rs/type-sitter-lib/latest/type_sitter_lib/trait.NodeResultExtraOrExt.html#tymethod.flatten) to ease some of the verbosity.

 ### tree-sitter-wrapper

-Additionally, in `type-sitter-lib`, the `tree-sitter-wrapper` feature provides another wrapper over tree-sitter nodes.
+Additionally, in `type-sitter-lib`, the [`tree-sitter-wrapper`](https://docs.rs/type-sitter-lib/latest/type_sitter_lib/tree_sitter_wrapper) feature/module provides *another* wrapper over tree-sitter nodes and queries.
 This wrapper is general-purpose: it provides the ability to get node's text directly from the node itself as a `&str`, assign arbitrary bitmasks ("marks") to each node, and other convenience methods.
+It also makes [`QueryMatches`](https://docs.rs/type-sitter-lib/latest/type_sitter_lib/tree_sitter_wrapper/struct.QueryMatches.html) a streaming iterator [because it's not a real iterator](https://github.com/tree-sitter/tree-sitter/issues/608) ([`TypedQueryMatches`](https://docs.rs/type-sitter-lib/latest/type_sitter_lib/struct.TypedQueryMatches.html) is also only a streaming iterator).

-`type-sitter` can generate typed nodes which wrap `tree_sitter_wrapper::Node`, or it can generate nodes which only wrap `tree_sitter::Node` directly.
-Or, using the library `type-sitter-gen` you can generate nodes which wrap an arbitrary `...::Node` datatype.
+`type-sitter` can generate typed wrappers for `tree_sitter_wrapper::Node` *or* plain `tree_sitter::Node`.
+Using the library `type-sitter-gen`, have much more customization options, including the ability to generate nodes which wrap an arbitrary `...::Node` datatype.

 ## Drawbacks

-`type-sitter`'s main drawback is that as of now, the generated wrapper code is very large: the generated node wrappers for `tree-sitter-rust` are 30755 LOC.
-On my M1 Macbook Air running IntelliJ, this makes code analysis startup time fairly long (~1 minute), though fortunately completions still seem to be fast and everything works.
+`type-sitter`'s main drawback is that as of now, the generated wrapper code is very large: the generated node wrappers for `tree-sitter-rust` are 33217 LOC.
 There are potential future steps to reduce code size such as replacing enums with generic types, but these have their own drawbacks (more complex resolution, may not be effective).
+Though on my M1 Macbook Air running IntelliJ, building and IntelliJ code analysis is still pretty fast: cold starts are a few seconds, incremental builds are <1 second and hints are not sluggish.
+Your mileage may vary.

 Another issue is that some grammars may generate duplicate datatype definitions (see [Naming Rules](#naming-rules)): this should be very uncommon because it will only happen if their names are weirdly similar, but if it does, there is currently no workaround as there is no way to rename generated datatypes.

 `tree-sitter-wrapper`'s drawbacks are slightly lower performance and limitations.
 The lower performance is because `tree-sitter-wrapper` requires all nodes and most other datatypes to have an additional reference to `tree_sitter_wrapper::Tree` for capabilities like the ability for nodes to get their own text.
-The limitations are that `tree_sitter_wrapper` requires the parsed source code to be UTF-8 compliant and be stored along with the tree itself, and certain aspects of incremental parsing may not work with the convenience methods (specifically, text offsets may be messed up).
+The limitations are that `tree_sitter_wrapper` requires the parsed source code to be UTF-8 compliant and be stored along with the tree itself, and certain aspects of incremental parsing may not work with the convenience methods (this is planned to be fixed to be fixed in the future).

-Lastly, keep in mind that both libraries are still in the early stages of development, so they may have bugs and API is subject to change (though will try to preserve naming rules).
+Lastly, keep in mind that both libraries are still in the early stages of development, so they will have bugs and API may change (though will try to preserve naming rules).

 ## Naming Rules